The MSBase Imaging Repository (MSBIR)

 For further information, or for advice on specific MS MRI protocols and parameters, MSBase researchers may contact the MSBIR team at msbir.research@sydney.edu.au.

-The MSBIR team recognises the effort required by sites to upload scans for future research, and has, together with partners at Radiologics and SNAC developed software that facilitates the automated (on-site) de-identification and routing of scans from MSBase sites to the MSBIR.
+The MSBIR team recognises the effort required by sites to upload scans for future research, and has, together with partners at SNAC and Flywheel developed software that facilitates the automated (on-site) de-identification and routing of scans from MSBase sites to the MSBIR.
 For technical details, please contact the MSBIR team on msbir.research@sydney.edu.au.

 • For general and technical enquiries please contact us at msbir.research@sydney.edu.au.